 Go to the Facebook page of an industry or niche leader.
 Find a post that is getting a lot of engagement.
 Click on the LIKES, and it will bring up a list of those people.
 Scroll through and find people you have friends in common with.
 Hover over their name, and you will see if there is a FOLLOW option.
 If there is, follow.

 - Engage with friends by complementing and encouraging them on their posts.
+Their friends will see your comments and likely to seek you out.

 - Engage in conversations.
 This can be with current friends or new friends.
 If new friends, look for those things you have in common and begin a conversation.
 (Yes, you will have to creep on their profiles.)

 - Send 5-10 friend requests per day (never more), and always send a Messenger message to accompany that request.
+Let them know where you saw them, what interested you in reaching out.
+Be a friend not a business shark.

 - Search for networking groups.
 There are so many groups on Facebook.
 Think of your niche and put those words in the search bar.
 Groups will often have rules, so you will want to be careful to follow all rules.
 Some groups will have entrance requirements or questions.
 There are many ways to leverage Facebook groups, and we will handle this in future trainings.